 Academic departments may establish Special Programs designed to attract highly-qualified international students from select partner institutions to study at FSU as non-degree students for a period of up to two semesters.
 The Center for Global Engagement partners with the FSU academic department to design a program of study, organize housing, and provide logistical support for inbound students.
 Credits earned at FSU transfer to students' home institutions.
 In addition, special programs are designed to enrich FSU's graduate program by improving the quality and quantity of international candidates for graduate study.
 Students interested in doing a master's degree after completing the special program will need to apply for graduate admissions and meet the program's admission requirements to be accepted into the graduate program.
 Read more ...

 Other International Agreements

-There might be times when a plan for a collaborative project does not fit into either of the pre-approved templates for the above agreements.
-If the intent of the proposed agreement differs from the two outlined above, or if the partner institution has a format for agreements that they want to use, then it is possible to develop an agreement to meet these needs.
-The agreements not using the pre-approved templates will go to legal counsel for review as part of the internal approval process.
-Contact the Program Director, FSU International Initiatives to discuss the options.
+There may be times when a plan for a collaborative project does not fit into the pre-approved templates for the above international agreements.
+If the purpose of the proposed agreement differs from the three outlined above, or if the partner institution has a format for agreements that they want to use, then it is possible to develop an agreement to meet these needs.
+Agreements that do not follow pre-approved templates will go to legal counsel for review as part of the internal approval process.
+Please contact the Program Director, FSU International Initiatives to discuss options.